modders-anonymous/sanguine-rose/README.md

 # Sanguine Rose

-**Sanguine Rose** is a *collaborative mod development environment*.
-It is designed to help several people to work together on [Mod Organizer 2](https://www.modorganizer.org/) (MO2) setups using GitHub, and is centered around "modpacks" - bunches of mods carefully assembled together, to facilitate further modding.
+**Sanguine Rose** is a *collaborative development tool* for modded games.
+It is designed to help several people to work together on a heavily modded setup using GitHub, and is centered around "modpacks" - bunches of mods carefully assembled together, to facilitate further modding.
+It is aimed to be usable with both copy-everything-directly-to-game-folder setups (think NMM) and virtualized ([Mod Organizer 2](https://www.modorganizer.org/, MO2) setups.

 ## This project is a Work In Progress!
 It’s not ready to use yet.
 Stay tuned!